 The final page of the sponsor application is a series of declarations about the honesty of information your partner has included, their understanding of the visa grant process, and their agreement to support you by providing housing for up to 2 years from the grant of this visa.

-The next step is to actually upload all of your evidence to your own application.
-Read all about that process in this next post.
+The next step is to actually upload all of your evidence to your application and then get started on your health and police checks:

 I hope this information has been helpful and I wish you so much luck on your Australian Partner Visa journey!
 Feel free to ask any questions below and I will do my very best to answer them.